 You will be accompanied by experienced and knowledgeable English speaking local Tibetan guides throughout the tour.
 Besides, leading you on sightseeing excursions, your guide helps you check in the hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
 Guide and driver are different persons.

 There is no mandatory vaccination required to travel to Tibet.
 But you may consider vaccination against rabies, and Hep A. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician.
 The primary health consideration in Tibet is altitude-related illness or Acute Mountain Sickness (AMS).
 You may experience some mild symptoms initially, such as headache, lethargy, nausea, and sleeplessness, but these should lessen within a few days.
 Doctors will be available on call.

 You should start some physical exercises like jogging, swimming, cycling, hiking, and aerobics about several weeks before the trip.
 You should have a good sleep the night before you fly into Lhasa and take complete rest on the first day.
 It's also advisable to drink 3-4 liters of water daily and consume liquid food.

 Although we will do our very best to adhere to the itinerary schedule as listed, it is subject to change for numerous reasons beyond our control.

 Booking and Cancellation

 When you are sure you are traveling, please don't delay in booking.
 The internal flights are the key factor in determining whether your trip can be realized or not.
-A deposit of US$300 on land plus the cost of domestic airfares are requested along with completed trip application form and passport copies.
+We request you for a deposit of US$300 on land, plus the cost of domestic airfares along with completed trip application form and passport copies.

 Balance payment is due 90 days before your departure.
 Depending on the number of applicants, we may set an early payment date.